 We had a great hike from Sognsvann to Vettakollen.
 It's a "shorter" hike which just takes a couple hours.
 The View from there is beautiful and you can even spot Holmenkollen if you know where to look

 But the nature is not the only part that is so great about Oslo.
 You can find many great landmarks around here.
-From Aker Brygge, a newly built area at the Fjord, and the many islands inside the Fjord (I recommend taking a day or two to do island hopping where you take a ferry from island to island), to Holmenkollen, the Olympic ski jump on one of the small mountains close to Oslo.
-Also, the many parks in the city create a much calmer experience because you can always find a place to relax and recharge your batteries.
+From Aker Brygge, a newly built area at the Fjord.
+The many islands inside the Fjord.
+I recommend taking a day to do island hopping where you take a ferry from island to island, to Holmenkollen.
+The Olympic ski jump on one of the small mountains close to Oslo.
+Also, the many parks in the city create a much calmer experience.
+This is because you can always find a place to relax and recharge your batteries.

 A walk in Winter Wonderland.
 This is at Frognerseteren which can be reached within a 30min ride with the Metro.
 From the city life to this.
 Personally, I was always so impressed that it is so easy to switch from the hectic of a city to the calmness of nature.
 Here we made a stop at a frozen and snow covered lake which happens to be a long a cross country skiing track.

-But to me Norway and especially Oslo are not just the pretty landmarks and the wonderful nature, for me it’s the people of Norway that make staying here an incredible experience.
+But to me Norway, and especially Oslo, are not just the pretty landmarks and the wonderful nature.
+For me it’s the people of Norway that make staying here an incredible experience.
 They are sometimes a bit shy at first but after opening up they are the nicest people you could find.
-Also, I have the perception that Norwegians are calmer and enjoy life more, which makes sense if you consider they are amongst the happiest people in the world.
+Also, I have the perception that Norwegians are calmer and enjoy life more.
+Which makes sense if you consider they are amongst the happiest people in the world.
 This mentality can be found on the street, every café, every shop – just everywhere.
 It was also that special mentality that made me come back.
-When I was looking to start my masters, I decided on the city first and then on the degree just because I wanted to be back here.
-Now I’ve just finished my second semester in the newly created M.Sc. in Sustainable Finance programme at BI and have enjoyed the entire time here.
+When I was looking to start my masters, I decided on the city first.
+Then, on the degree, just because I wanted to be back here.
+Now I’ve just finished my second semester in the newly created M.Sc. in Sustainable Finance programme at BI.
+I have enjoyed the entire time here.
 I’m looking forward to the rest of the time that I will be studying at BI.

 The SBIO Charity Ball was a night to remember.
 The whole evening was great.
 We had a great meal and danced in the end.
 This is yet another of the many events where you can partake.